HPC Challenge Awards Competition at SC11

 • Only one attempt at an early bird submission is allowed (the process is not iterative)

-• The final deadline is October 24th, 2011 for the submission.
+• The final deadline is October 24th, for the Class 2 submission.

-• Awards Committee chooses finalists who make a presentation at the SC11 session and winners are chosen at the session.
+• Awards Committee chooses finalists who make a presentation at the SC16 session and winners are chosen at the session.

 For more information or questions on the HPCC Challenge Awards, please contact: